Free Government iPhone Eligibility – See If You Qualify

 Income-Based Eligibility

-These are the official 2025 income thresholds from LifelineSupport.org.
-Income-based applicants must show proof of income (e.g., tax return or recent pay stubs).
+These are the official 2025 income thresholds based on LifelineSupport.org guidelines.
+Income-based applicants must show proof of income, such as a tax return or three consecutive months of pay stubs.

 Program-Based Eligibility

-You also qualify if you OR anyone in your household receives benefits from any of the following programs:
+You also qualify if you OR anyone in your household receives benefits from any of the following programs.
+For detailed guidance on EBT and Medicaid options, review our EBT and Medicaid guide.

 Federal Assistance Programs